wickit7/arcgisdbmodel/tutorial/tutorial_4/INSTRUCTIONS_TUTORIAL_4.md

 ### Relationship Class
-A "One to Many"-realtionship class is created between LOCATION and ASSET (see tutorial 1).
+A "One to Many"-relationship class is created between "LOCATION" and "ASSET" (see tutorial 1).

 ```json
     "Relations":[